miladrahimi/singet/README.md

 # Singet

 Singet means single get.
-It's a simple web proxy to fetch (download or stream) a single URL.
+It's a simple web proxy to fetch (get, download or stream) a single URL.
 It's written in the Go programming language.

 ## How to use